xinthink/react-native-material-kit/README.md

 ---
-It's the very begining of the project, lots of work to be done, contributions are welcome! :beer:
+It's the very begining of the project, lots of work to be done, contributions are welcome! :beers: